riptidewave93/unifi-protect-arm64/README.md

     markdegroot/unifi-protect-arm64:latest
 ```

 Now you can access UniFi Protect at `https://localhost/`.
+Note that to use newer versions of docker changes are needed to use cgroups v1.
+Because of this, it is HIGHLY RECOMMENDED to use podman instead as it does not have the same issues Docker does.
+More details on how to configure docker for cgroups v1 can be found [Here](https://github.com/moby/moby/issues/42275#issuecomment-1115041405)

 ## Storage
 UniFi Protect needs a lot of storage to record video.
 Protect will fail to start if there is not at least 100GB disk space available, so make sure to store your Docker volumes on a disk with some space (`/storage` in the above run command).